Dark Matter-Induced Baryonic Feedback in Galaxies

-\textit{III.
-Mechanism for (dark) baryonic feedback.} We now outline the dynamics of baryonic feedback and discuss how gravitational potential fluctuations due to dark matter induced baryonic feedback will affect galactic halos.
+We now outline the dynamics of baryonic feedback and discuss how gravitational potential fluctuations due to dark matter-induced baryonic feedback will affect galactic halos.
 We use a similar approach as \cite{Pontzen:2011ty}, and consider distinct features of dark matter-induced feedback.
 For the moment we assume a spherically symmetric, power-law gravitational potential of the form $V(r, t) = V_0(t) r^n$.
 The virial theorem relates the average potential energy of a particle $V$ and its total energy $E_0$, $\langle V \rangle = \frac{2 E_0}{2 + n}$.
 If the gravitational potential undergoes a sudden (instantaneous) change by $\Delta V_0$, such as that induced by a supernova explosion, the particle's total energy changes by $\Delta E_1$, where $ \Delta E_1 = \frac{2 E_0}{2 + n} \frac{\Delta V}{V_0}. $

-When modeling orbits of individual particles, we can assume a central potential sourced by a nearly constant density, i.e. $n = 2$.
-This corresponds to a harmonic oscillator potential, and so the orbit of the dark matter particle is given by $r(t) = A \cos (\omega t + \psi)$.
-In Figure \ref{fig:AnalyticOrbit} the change in the amplitude $A$ and phase $\psi$ of the orbit after shifts in $V \rightarrow V + \Delta V$ is shown.
-Some time after energy injection, it is assumed that the blown out gas cools and recollapses so that the gravitational potential is nearly restored to its original form after the recollapse process.
+When modeling orbits of individual particles, we can assume a central potential sourced by a nearly constant density, i.e. $n = 2$, corresponding to a harmonic oscillator potential.
+The orbit of the dark matter particle is given by $r(t) = A \cos (\omega t + \psi)$ and its evolution after sudden shifts in $V$ is modelled as in \cite{Pontzen:2011ty}.
+Some time after energy injection, it is assumed that the blown out gas cools and recollapses so that the gravitational potential is nearly restored to its original form.
 As we will see in simulations, there are qualitative differences between standard vs.~dark matter-induced baryonic feedback, evident in Figures~\ref{fig:analyticandsim} and \ref{fig:galdistros}.
-In particular, because dark baryonic feedback decreases the galactic center dark matter density and star formation rate, it decreases future supernova rates and also dark baryonic feedback itself.
-A semi-analytic model of some dark baryonic feedback features is presented in the Supplementary Materials.